Für den Inhalt der Angaben zeichnet die Projektleitung verantwortlich.

 Quelles sont les particularités de ce projet?

-Taking advantage of the knowledge gained in microbial ecology of natural ecosystems and extrapolating this to anthropogenic ecosystems constitutes the novelty of this project.
-The use of trophic interactions is an innovative approach that, in contrast to traditional chemical warfare methods (i.e. antibiotics and pesticides), might offer a sustainable solution to tackle the worrisome rise of drug resistance in both animal and plant fungal pathogens.
+Taking advantage of the knowledge gained in microbial ecology of natural ecosystems (i.e. soils) and extrapolating this to anthropogenic ecosystems constitutes the novelty of this project.
+The use of trophic interactions is an innovative approach that, in contrast to traditional chemical warfare (i.e. antibiotics and pesticides), might offer a sustainable solution to tackle the worrisome rise of drug resistance in both animal and plant fungal pathogens.
 We propose to make an innovative application of principles largely accepted in the field of biocontrol of plant pathogens to human health.
-This comprehensive approach might constitute a more effective way to harness the potential of microbiomes to improve health and sustainability.
+This comprehensive approach might constitute a more effective way to harness the potential of microbes to improve health and sustainability.

 Fisher, M.C., et al., Worldwide emergence of resistance to antifungal drugs challenges human health and food security.
 Science, 2018.
 360(6390): p.
 739-742;